freon4dsl/Freon-documentation/docu-content/010_Documentation/020_Creating_the_Metamodel/010_Language_Structure/+page.md

 ## Model unit

-A _model unit_ is a part of the model that can be edited independently of the rest of the model.
+A _model unit_ is a part of the model that can be edited by the user independently of the rest of the model.
 A model unit is always a direct child of a model.
 Model units may not extend other units, or implement interfaces.

 ```ts